-We believe that our success depends on our ability to attract, recruit, and retain employees with the desired expertise and talent.
+We believe that inclusion at SEE.
+This survey equips leaders at all levels with valuable data and insights to assess our success depends on our ability culture efforts and determine the ways we can continue to attract, recruit, and retain employees with the desired expertise and talent.

-SEE has a strong global talent acquisition and onboarding model that is focused on attracting candidates and engaging incoming employees.
+SEE has a strong global talent acquisition and onboarding model that improve.
+Management is focused on attracting candidates and engaging incoming employees.

-We are making significant investments to strengthen the skills, capabilities, and leadership potential of our employees.
+We are making significant investments to strengthen continuously improving our employees' overall sense of belonging, as measured through the skills, capabilities, and leadership potential of our employees.
 Employees have access to online tools to support ongoing learning and development and career growth.
-Additionally, the Company sponsors leadership programs designed to impact the effectiveness across multiple levels of management from front line supervisors to executive leaders.
+Additionally, the Company sponsors leadership programs designed to impact the effectiveness across multiple levels of management from front line supervisors to executive leaders. annual employee survey.